nisabmohd/node-express-template/README.md

 npm run dev
 ```

-The server will start running on `http://localhost:3000`.
-You can access it in your browser or through API clients like Postman.
+The server will start running on `http://localhost:8000`.
+You can access it in your browser or through API clients like Postman,Insomnnia.

 ### Development Mode